Deriving blood samples for measuring the hormone levels at particular stages of the cycle,

 - Taking out a transvaginal ultrasound to observe the development of ovarian follicles and determine the thickness and appearance of the lining of the womb.

 The Ovulation Induction cycle

-- Day 2-4: Start taking medication.
+- Day 2-4: initiate the treatment by starting the medication.

-The Trigger: After the follicle has developed we may use another injection of synthetic human chorionic gonadotropin (hCG) to trigger the release of the egg from the follicle.
-The fertile time is for 36 hours from the time of trigger.
+The Trigger: After the development of follicle, we may use another injection of synthetic human chorionic gonadotropin (hCG) hormone to trigger the release of the egg from the follicle.
+The fertilization window is for 36 hours from the time of trigger.